The Black Stallion

 As THE BLACK STALLION begins, a young boy named Alec Ramsey (Kelly Reno) is on a ship with his father.
 Everything seems mysterious to him: the exotic passengers, the high-stakes poker game his father is playing, the wild and beautiful black horse he comforts with sugar cubes.
 Then the ship is destroyed in a storm, and only Alec and the horse survive.
 Alec patiently and persistently tames the horse; eventually they're rescued and return to Alec's home.
 When the horse runs to a farm, Alec meets Henry (Mickey Rooney), a former trainer.
 They enter the horse in a race against two champions -- can he and Alec triumph?

 Is it any good?

 Walter Farley's novel was adapted by director Carroll Ballard and Francis Ford Coppola's studio into one of the most breathtakingly beautiful, genuinely magical movies ever made.
 Part of the magic is that the movie has the courage to be quiet.
 There's very little dialogue, and there are long stretches without a single word.
-This allows the movie's images to do the work, and the cinematography by Caleb Deschanel is a joy for the eye and the spirit, creating exactly the right atmosphere for what Pauline Kael said "may be the greatest children's movie ever made."
+This allows THE BLACK STALLION's images to do the work, and the cinematography by Caleb Deschanel is a joy for the eye and the spirit, creating exactly the right atmosphere for what Pauline Kael said "may be the greatest children's movie ever made."

 Families can talk about...